noahjacks/Monte-Carlo-Option-Pricing-Engine/README.md

 Note: AI was utilized when creating portions of the code

-A desktop GUI application that prices European and American stock options using Monte Carlo simulation, with analytical Black-Scholes benchmarking and live Greeks display.
+This is a desktop GUI application that prices European and American stock options using Monte Carlo simulation, with analytical Black-Scholes benchmarking and live Greeks display.

 ---